Background pattern

 Consult your doctor before using this medication if you are pregnant, plan to become pregnant, or think you may be pregnant.

-The following symptoms have been reported in newborns of mothers treated with Nemactil during the third trimester of pregnancy (last three months of pregnancy):shivering, muscle rigidity, or weakness, drowsiness, agitation, breathing problems, reduced heart rate, or rapid heart rate, abdominal distension, constipation, and difficulty starting to breastfeed.
+The following symptoms have been reported in newborns of mothers treated with Nemactil during the third trimester of pregnancy (last three months of pregnancy): tremors, muscle rigidity and/or muscle weakness, drowsiness, agitation, breathing problems, reduced heart rate or rapid heart rate, abdominal distension, constipation, and difficulty starting breastfeeding.
 If your baby develops any of these symptoms, you should contact your doctor.

-If you are breastfeeding a baby, you should not take Nemactil, as it is not known whether Nemactil passes into breast milk.
+If you are breastfeeding, you should not take Nemactil, as it is not known whether Nemactil passes into breast milk.

 Due to the risk of drowsiness during the day, do not drive or use machines, especially at the beginning of treatment.